mefrem/BMAX/cowboy-mode.md

 CONTINUOUS LOOP - DO NOT STOP:

 1. Scan ALL stories across ALL workstreams
-2. Identify which stories can progress NOW (check dependencies)
+2. Identify which stories can progress NOW (check dependencies from `parallelization-analysis.md`)
 3. Prioritize:
    - Unblock dependencies first
    - Maximize parallel execution
-   - Balance workstreams
-4. Invoke multiple agents on independent stories simultaneously
+4. Invoke multiple agents on independent workstreams simultaneously
 5. Verify ALL status changes
 6. Log ALL invocations to orchestration-flow.md
 7. Check: More work in ANY workstream?
-   YES → Continue loop
+   YES → Continue CORE CYCLE
-   NO, but epic incomplete → Create stories with @sm-scrum ALL epics 100% done → Interrupt human
+   ALL epics 100% done → Interrupt human
 8. Return to step 1 - KEEP GOING